 4. The Split- Caye Caulker, Belize

-Well, The Split definitely isn't your typical beach.
+Well, The Split in Belize definitely isn't your typical beach.

 The split is more of a waterway that bisects the island, and the locals and tourists have turned it into a beach.

 It is a lively area with a beach bar where people congregate, swim, and lie out on the fishing docks or the little bit of sand.
 The best part of this beach is its laid back rasta vibe.

 Not only that, the water is stunningly clear, and if you walk over to the mangroves, you will find seahorses.